 “I don’t want to pull it out,” said Arthur.

 Using simple, complete sentences necessary in an easy reader, the author has revealed the story’s action through natural-sounding dialogue.
-As stories get longer and more complicated, the back-and-forth chatter between characters can be less linear.
+But how to write dialogue as stories get longer and more complicated?
+In these cases, the back-and-forth chatter between characters can be less linear.
 In real life, each person bring his or her own viewpoint into the conversation and gets something different out of the exchange.
 Allowing the dialogue to bounce around naturally can add humor to the scene and go a long way toward character development.
 However, the author still needs to be mindful of giving the reader new information that supports the plot.

 In this excerpt from Marvin Redpost: Alone in His Teacher’s House, a chapter book for ages 6-9 by Louis Sachar, Marvin is dog sitting for his third grade teacher: